esphome/esphome-docs/guides/audio_clips_for_i2s.rst

 .. audio_clips_for_i2s:

-CREATE AUDIO CLIP FILES FOR USE WITH I2S SPEAKERS
+Create audio clip files for use with I²S Speakers
 =================================================

-It is possible to create sound clips to include in your build to use with i2s speakers.
+It is possible to create sound clips to include in your build to use with I²S speakers.
 No need for a media player component!

 - Using `Audacity <https://github.com/audacity/audacity>`__, convert audio to WAV, mono, 16kHz, Unsigned 8bit PCM